Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-\end{itemize} In each update step, we compute only implicit solutions and provide queries for the solution value, the knapsack of a queried item, or the complete solution.
-These queries are consistent between two update steps and run efficiently, i.e., polynomial in~$\log n$ and~$\log \vmax$ and with a dependence on~$\eps$ and the output size.
+In each update step, we compute only implicit solutions and provide query {operations} for the solution value, the knapsack of a queried item, {and} the complete solution.
+These queries are consistent between two update steps and run efficiently, i.e., {run in time} polynomial in~$\log n$ and~$\log \vmax$ and {linear in} the output size.
 We remark that it is not possible to maintain a solution with a non-trivial approximation guarantee explicitly with only polylogarithmic update time (even amortized) since it might be necessary to change $\Omega(n)$ items per iteration, e.g., if a very large and very profitable item is inserted and removed in each iteration.